Fiserv/zelle-turnkey-solutions/docs/supporting-documents/flutter.md

 implementation fileTree(dir: 'libs', include: ['*.jar', '*.aar'])
 ```

-### 15. Create a MethodChannel Inside Android Platform
+### 4. Create a MethodChannel Inside Android Platform

 Open the file MainActivity.kt located in the kotlin folder in the Project view.
 Inside the configureFlutterEngine() method, create a MethodChannel and call setMethodCallHandler().
 Make sure to use the same channel name as was used on the Flutter client side.

-### 16. Create LauchZelle class file
+### 5. Create LaunchZelle class file

-Create new activity to initialize and launch our ZelleSDK.
+Create a new activity to initialize and launch the ZelleSDK.

-### 17. Get the arguments from the client side and pass those arguments to LaunchZelle.kt.
+### 6. Get the arguments from the client side and pass those arguments to LaunchZelle.kt.

 ```json
 MethodChannel(flutterEngine.dartExecutor.binaryMessenger, CHANNEL).setMethodCallHandler {